MichelNivard/MCMSEM/inst/validation/longitudinal_clpm_example.md

 ## Interpretation

-- The simulation demonstrates that CLPM and MCMSEM can converge when their assumptions and estimands match.
+- The simulations demonstrate that CLPM and plain MCMSEM can agree without a stable component, and that RI-CLPM and Gaussian-residual MCMSEM can agree when a Gaussian stable component is present.
-- CLPM and plain MCMSEM both target observed-score dynamics, but identify them from repeated transitions versus one stationary marginal distribution.
+- CLPM identifies paths from repeated transitions; MCMSEM reconstructs them from one stationary marginal distribution and higher cumulants.
 - RI-CLPM and residual-adjusted MCMSEM both attempt a within/between decomposition.
 Only RI-CLPM directly observes persistence across waves.
 - Real-data estimates need not converge.
 Differences may reflect estimands,